csik/4240_Syllabus/assignments.md

 Sections are not recorded to allow for the privacy of section participants and their contributions.
 Lectures are not recorded because we've found that students who watch videos of lectures retain far less than if they come in person.
 We're trying to help you get a good grade.
 You may note that sections don't formally affect your grade, but we strongly encourage you to attend unless you are ill, because sections help prepare you for every assignment in the course.
 How much does attending section help?
 In previous years, students who did not significantly engage in section received, on average, a full letter lower final grade compared to students who attended regularly!

 We do not excuse individual absences in this course.
 We understand that people will sometimes have family conflicts, job interviews, religious commitments, illnesses, and other reasons why they cannot come to class.
+Slip days should help you with these.
 If you have a serious situation that will potentially force you to miss a significant number of classes, please contact Prof. Csíkszentmihályi at cpc83 @ cornell.edu or via Ed Discussions to make an alternative plan for covering course material.
+Otherwise, we expect you to contact other students for notes and to help you catch up on missed lectures or sections.

 ## Final exam